jingshao-code/jingshao-code.github.io/_pages/about.md

 # 📝 Blogs

-I write about machine learning, software engineering, Flutter development, and my journey in tech.
+I write about my journey in tech and my thoughts in life!

 [**View all blog posts →**](/blogs/)